How An Increase in Sale Price or Decrease in Sale Price Affects Gross Profit vs. Unit Sales

 |50% gross margin||-9%||-17%||-23%||-29%|

-How to find gross profit, with a price decrease and total unit sales
+How to find gross profit with a decrease in sale price and total unit sales

 With a decrease in sale price (a promotional sale or discount coupons, for example), how many more units do you have to sell to keep gross profit dollars the same?
-What if you’re lowering prices to increase sales?
-We’ve calculated the impact of a price decrease on profit, in the Excel spreadsheet illustration below.
+A decrease in selling price will probably increase your unit sales.
+So, what happens if you’re lowering prices to increase unit sales?
+We’ve calculated the impact of decrease in sale price on profit, in the Excel spreadsheet illustration below.

 Find the gross margin of your product in the left column, then find the column that shows your price decrease.
 Where the two numbers intersect is a number that shows how many more units you have to sell as a result of a price decrease to maintain the same gross profit dollars.